 Connections between industry, healthcare professionals and healthcare organisations benefit all three and, most importantly, patients.
 This collaborative work has a profound and positive influence on the quality of patient treatment and the value of future research.
 In fact, our joint research and co-operation has not only helped develop life-saving medicines but also led to advancements in patient care and medical science.

 Additionally, we believe that we have a duty to provide healthcare professionals and healthcare organisations with the latest information on our medicines to help them to make the best treatment recommendations to their patients.
 Healthcare professionals wish to stay informed about current and new medicines to provide patients with the best treatments and choice.
 In turn, they provide us with information on how to improve our medicines through ongoing feedback on how the medicines work in clinical settings.

 As would be expected, it is important that interactions between our industry and healthcare professionals and organisations meet the high standards of integrity that patients, governments and other stakeholders expect.
 While such interactions are already highly regulated, in June 2013, and to provide additional transparency, the European Federation of Pharmaceutical Industries and Associations’ (EFPIA) adopted a Disclosure Code regarding Transfers of Value to healthcare professionals and healthcare organisations for implementation in 2016.
 IPHA, as a member of EFPIA, changed its Code of Practice to reflect this additional transparency.
-Under this revised IPHA Code, summary details of how IPHA member companies engage with and support healthcare professionals and healthcare organisations through direct or indirect financial support, or ‘Transfers of Value’, will be made public on www.transferofvalue.ie from 1st July 2016.
+Under this revised IPHA Code, summary details of how IPHA member companies engage with and support healthcare professionals and healthcare organisations through direct or indirect financial support, or ‘Transfers of Value’, have been made public on www.transferofvalue.ie since 1st July 2016.

-In brief, this means that each IPHA member company and also some non-IPHA voluntary contributors will provide an annual report that includes:
+In brief, this means that each IPHA member company and also some non-IPHA voluntary contributors provide an annual report that includes:

 - ToVs related to research and development;